tlshaheen/api_docs/doc/imports_api.md

 ### Parameters

 * `type` - "[voter_file](https://github.com/3dna/people_view/blob/imports_documentation/doc/voter_file_import_fields.md)" or "[voting_history](https://github.com/3dna/people_view/blob/imports_documentation/doc/voting_history_import_fields.md)", depending on what fields you wish to import with the file
-* `file` - a RFC 4648 base 64 encoded version of the contents of the file you wish to import, using the alphabet defined as "URL and Filename safe Base64 Alphabet" by the standard
+* `file` - a RFC 4648 base 64 encoded version of the contents of the UTF-8 file you wish to import, using the alphabet defined as "URL and Filename safe Base64 Alphabet" by the standard.

 Show Endpoint
 -------------